compdatasci/spyder-desktop/README.md

 To stop the Docker image, press Ctrl-C twice in the terminal (or Windows PowerShell on Windows) on your host computer where you started the Docker image, and close the tab for the desktop in your web browser.

 ## Entering Full-Screen Mode
-After starting the Docker image, you can change your web browser to full-screen mode so that the desktop environment would occupy the whole screen.
+After starting the Docker image, you can change your web browser to full-screen mode, so that the LXDE desktop environment would occupy the whole screen.

+For the best cross-platform solution, we recommend *Google Chrome* or *Chromium browser*, which have the same user interface.
+On Windows or Linux, you can enter full-screen mode by selecting the menu `View --> "Full Screen"` Alternatively, open the Chrome menu (the three vertical dots at the top right) and select the square to the far right of the Zoom buttons (the "+" and "-" buttons).
+To exit the full-screen mode, press the `F11` key.
+On Mac, it behaves similarly except that the menu item is named `Enter Full Screen` instead of `Full Screen`, and the keyboard shortcut is `Ctrl-Cmd-f` instead of `F11`.
+You can also click on the green circle at the top-left corner of *Google Chrome* to enter and exit the full-screen mode.
+Note that in the full-screen mode, you need to disable `Always Show Toolbar in Full Screen` under the `View` menu of `Google Chrome`, and you can reveal the menu and the toolbar by sliding your mouse to the top of the display.

+Alternatively, you can also use the "native" browsers on different platforms.
-On Windows, you are recommended to use `Microsoft Edge` for proper display in full-screen mode.
-You can toggle the full-screen mode by pressing Win+Shift+Enter (hold down the Windows and Shift keys, and press Enter).
-On Mac, you can use `Safari` or `Google Chrome`, for which you can toggle the full-screen mode by pressing Ctrl-Cmd-f (hold down Ctrl and Cmd keys and press f).
-On Linux, you are recommended to use `Firefox`, for which you can toggle the full-screen mode using the F11 (or Fn-F11) key.
+- On Windows, you can use the native browser *Microsoft Edge*.
+Toggle on and off the full-screen mode by pressing Win+Shift+Enter (hold down the Windows and Shift keys and press Enter).
+- On Mac, you can use the native browser *Safari*, for which you can toggle the full-screen mode by clicking on the green circle at the top-left corner of *Safari* or selecting the `View --> "Enter Full Screen"` menu.
+To exit the full-screen mode, press `Ctrl-Cmd-f`, or slide your mouse to the top of the display to enable the menus.
+- On Linux, the default browser *Firefox* does not hide its address bar in its native full-screen mode.
+You are recommended to use *Google Chrome* or *Chromium browser* instead.
+However, you can use *Firefox* for a full-screen viewing mode by clicking on the `Fullscreen` button in the left sidebar of Docker desktop environment.
+However, this is not recommended for day-to-day use, because *Firefox* would exit this full-screen mode whenever you press `Esc`, which may happen quite often.

-If your default browser is different from the above, you can manually copy and paste the URL into these browsers.
+If your Docker desktop environment started automatically in a non-recommended browser, you can copy and paste the URL into a recommended browser.

 ## Tips and Tricks
 1. By default, Docker uses two CPU cores and 2GB of memory for its images.
 If you want to run large jobs, go to the `Advanced` tab in `Settings` (or `Preferences` for Mac) and increase the amount of memory dedicated to Docker.